The Video Dead: Plot

 The next day, the zombies break into April's house.
 Ironhead angrily strangles their maid to death before they go upstairs and kill April's father.
 Their next-door neighbors also die at the hands of the zombies.
 Jeff, Zoe, and April barricade themselves inside of their own home, along with Joshua, who has returned to reclaim the television set.
 Joshua explains the psychology of the zombies: realizing that they are in a liminal state between life and death, the zombies kill humans out of envy.
 They are repulsed by mirrors because it reminds them of their own hideousness, and attack when they sense fear.
-The zombies can be tricked into believing they are dead by wounding and then dismembering them, but they must be left unburied.
+The zombies can be tricked into believing that they are dead by wounding and then dismembering them, but they must be left unburied.
 They can also be destroyed by trapping them in an enclosed space, which causes them to enter a psychotic state and cannibalize one another.

 Despite the fortifications, Jimmy D. breaks in and incapacitates April.
 Zoe and Jeff lock the zombie out of the house after it leaves with April's body.
 The next morning, Joshua and Jeff head into the woods to hunt down the zombies.
 Joshua sets traps and takes up a sniper position while using Jeff as bait.
 Using a bow and arrows, they shoot and incapacitate all the zombies but The Bride, whom they pursue.
 Joshua is killed, and Jeff gets trapped in a shed, where he discovers April's dead body.
 The Bride, having armed herself with a chainsaw, kills Jeff inside the shed (not before she is decapitated by Jeff using a hatchet).
 The other zombies wake up, shaking off their illusions of death, and make their way back to the neighborhood.

 They return to the house, where Zoe is alone.
-Remembering the zombies only attack when they sense fear, Zoe invites the zombies in, and they become docile.
+Remembering that the zombies only attack when they sense fear, Zoe invites the zombies in, and they become docile.
 Zoe discovers a mirror on the basement door, tricks the zombies into entering the basement, and they go berserk.
 After they consume each other, their remains are sucked back into the television, and Zombie Blood Nightmare finally ends.

 Sometime later, Zoe's parents come to visit her in the hospital, where she is being treated for post-traumatic stress disorder.
-They unwittingly bring her the possessed television set from the house, hoping a familiar item will aid her recovery.
+They unwittingly bring her the possessed television set from the house, hoping that a familiar item will aid her recovery.
 After everyone leaves, the television plays Zombie Blood Nightmare again.
 Zoe looks at the screen in horror as Jack, within the TV, looks directly at her and starts growling; Zoe screams.